 While she has been very successful in running the business, Donna says that initially her parents were concerned that she wouldn't be using her degree from The College of New Jersey.

 "I studied speech pathology and audiology.
-While I was in grad school, I was teaching and making ice cream cakes," Donna explained.
+While I was in grad school, I was teaching and making ice cream cakes," said Donna, the former president of the Plainfield Chamber of Commerce.
 "My mom set the tone of being timely and being prepared.
 My training was in communication.
 When we hire people, we want them to smile, be polite, speak up, and help people."

 Part of the job application process is to understand and learn integrity.

 "I'll ask, 'Do you know what integrity means?' and explain that integrity is doing the right thing when nobody is watching," Donna said.
 "It speaks to your core.
 We are like family here.
 We want to mentor and teach them skills.
 These skills they will take them wherever they go.
 We want to give them confidence and teach them to be leaders.
 That's what we try to foster."

 Mr. A says explains that attitude, moderation and consideration are the three keys of life and tells his employees, "The customer comes first.
 If I lose a customer, you lose your job.
 Leave your troubles at home when you come here.
 God comes first, then family, school... you come last."